Best Penny Shares UK To Watch

 - You have £2,000 to invest in penny shares

-- You want to diversify as best as you can, so you buy penny shares in 200 different companies
+- You want to diversify your assets, so you purchase penny stocks in 200 different companies

 - This means that your maximum exposure per penny share is £10 (£2,000 / 200 companies)

 - These 200 companies will come from heaps of sectors – including but not limited to renewable energies, cloud computing, blockchain technology, medical cannabis research, and online retail.

 As we have discussed throughout our guide, the overarching objective when investing in penny stocks is to pick a stock that has potential.

 Users may want to spend some time and conduct research on which sector to invest for the future.
 This could be one way for users to decide on which penny stocks to invest in.For example, here are a few popular and emerging sectors in the current climate: